aldolat/posts-in-sidebar/readme.txt

 == Changelog ==

+= 3.8 =

+* Reduced widget width to 600px in the admin area.

 = 3.7 =

 * NEW: Added support to get posts, when on single post, from user-defined category/tag using custom field (props by Mike S).